NCCD- Frequently Asked Questions

 How long must a student receive adjustments to be included in the NCCD?

-For a student to be included in the national data collection on students with disability, the school should have evidence that ongoing, long-term adjustment/s have been provided for a minimum period of 10 weeks of school education (excluding school holiday periods), in the 12 months preceding the national data collection.
+For a student to be included in the NCCD, the school should have evidence that ongoing, long-term adjustment/s have been provided for a minimum period of 10 weeks of school education (excluding school holiday periods), in the 12 months preceding the national data collection.

 The minimum 10 week period of adjustments does not need to be consecutive weeks; it can be cumulative and split across school terms in the 12 months preceding the census date (e.g. in the case of a student who requires episodic adjustments resulting from a mental health issue).
 Where evidence collected is not over consecutive weeks (excluding school holidays), schools need to ensure that they have evidence that supports the action taken during those periods, as reflected in their day-to-day planning and monitoring processes.